gameqa/api-is/src/models/readme.md

 Initial requirement analysis suggested that a Document Oriented Database might be the way to go.
 As the project progressed and as the scope and idea increased and matured, it became clear that his was not necessarily the case.
 Due to the timeframe of the project, we decided to continue with the database in mind.
 We had little concern for the fact that a relational database might be more efficient, as the size of the dataset is not expected to grow in the millions, or billions of records per collection.
 Rather it was the fact that we might have benefitted from the relational model in the development of this project, for example key constraints.

 MongoDB does, however, work exceptionally well in our case.
-And Mongoose's easy validation, lifecycle hooks, well documented interface and seamless TypeScript support has really had a positive impact on the pseed of development.
+And Mongoose's easy validation, lifecycle hooks, well documented interface and seamless TypeScript support has really had a positive impact on the speed of development.

-## Model folder structure
+## Models and the folder structure

 The model folder structure is relatively simple.
 Each model is its own module, with an `index.ts` file which contains the model definition.
 Interfaces, static methods, instance methods, and utils are kept in their own file in order to maintain readability.